stefanovdav/David-Stefanov-employees/README.md

 - Download the backend and front_end folders from github and unzip them
 - Open the backend folder as an existing project in your IDE and in order to start the projects go to main/java/employees/EmployeesApplication and run the project
 - Open the frontend folder in Terminal and execute npm install and npm start
-- - That should open a window on your browser and if the spring server is also working you can use the application
+- That should open a window on your browser and if the spring server is also working you can use the application
+- Important: if the file is not supported, not structured the way the application wants and the Import is exected the browser page will become white and you will need to reload it.
+(There is an example .csv file in the backend resources that can be used as an example for what the app wants)